Stop Gearbox Failure with Proper Alignment of a Gear Reducer

 Problems with Hollow Output Gear Reducers and Conveyor Bearings

 On most conveyor systems, hollow output gear reducers are mounted directly on the conveyor shaft.
 In many cases, shafts are not precision machined or ground, resulting in shaft runout.
 Conveyor bearings may also not be completely aligned.
-Both of these can cause shafts to be non-concentric to the reducer bore.
+Both of these can cause shafts to be non-concentric to the reducer bore, which prevents proper alignment of a gear reducer.

 Why Rigid Mounting Gear Isn’t Recommended